edsu/iacoll/README.md

 # iacoll

-*iacoll* allows you to regularly harvest the item metadata for an Internet Archive collection and store it in a LevelDB database.
+*iacoll* allows you to regularly harvest the item metadata in an Internet Archive collection and store it in a LevelDB database.
 The database is a key/value store where the key is the unique Internet Archive item identifier, and the value is the JSON for the item metadata.